-Have a recipe that’s not coming off as well as you expected?
-Well, one of these fixes will help you to improve bread so that it is just as good as you hoped!
+Are you making a bread recipe that’s not coming off as well as expected?
+Well, one of these fixes will help you improve bread, so it is just as good as you hoped!
 This article explains how to improve an existing bread recipe to make it a little more special.
 This is a short article for you to quickly find, diagnose and fix your bread issues.
 So go ahead, take a look and view the suggested articles in the links to find out how to improve bread.

 This is due to poor gas production, gas retention or poor development of the crust.
-The topic is quite vast, check out my why is my bread so dense or how to make bread less chewy posts for detailed explanations.
+The topic is quite vast.
+Check out my why is my bread so dense or how to make bread less chewy posts for detailed explanations.

 Further reading: Best oven set up